xieumar/alx_capstone-project/README.md

-This repo contains my Alx capstone project: A trip planner app with tripadvisor API
+This repo contains my Alx capstone project: A trip planner app with Amadeus API